 Surfshark currently boasts a network of over 3,200 VPN servers in 65 countries.
 The network includes fast, reliable standard VPN servers as well as double-VPN servers that encrypt traffic twice for extra security, and Camouflage mode (obfuscated) servers designed to defeat internet censors.
 The obfuscated servers are useful if you need a good VPN for China, where VPNs are typically blocked.

 Surfshark offers a large collection of user-friendly VPN apps for Windows, Mac OS, iOS, and Android devices.
-They even support Smart TVs and gaming systems (see our VPN for gaming guide discussing setup).
+They even support Smart TVs and gaming systems (see our VPN for gaming guide).
 All VPN apps include a kill switch to keep your traffic from leaking onto the internet if the VPN connection fails.
 They also have a WhiteLister split tunneling feature, which allows you to route traffic or websites outside of the VPN tunnel.

 Here is the Surfshark Windows app we tested for the review:

 But wait, there’s more.
 Surfshark offers a CleanWeb is a feature that blocks ads, trackers, and malware domains from ruining your day or worse.
 This goes beyond a standard VPN ad blocker.
 Surfshark also offers a few paid add-on features: